How to Increase Your Focus as a Blogger

 Step 2.
 Nail down your 90-day goals.

 Once your next goal is clear, set a 90-day agenda to make progress.
-I’ve written about my 90-day goal setting process in the past, but here is a quick review.
+Here is a quick review of my process.

 First, set no more than two to five 90-day goals.
 Resist the urge to spread yourself too thin.
 If you are ambitious, then set a few goals in the “waiting area” and add them later if you knock out a few of your current goals.